micro-lc/micro-lc.github.io/docs/micro-lc/core_configuration.md

 ## Shared parameters

-This bit of the configuration object enables the injection of common properties shared by plugins
+This bit of the configuration object enables the injection of common properties shared by plugins.

 ### props

 - _type_: object;
 - _required_: `false`;
-- _description_: contains an object with properties to inject on plugin components
+- _description_: contains an object with properties to inject on plugin components.

 ## Plugin parameters

-The information regarding the plugins to embed in the application are contained in these object.
+Information about the plugins to be embedded in the application are contained in these object.

 ### id